MattithyahuData/P12-Sentiment-Analysis/README.md

 ## [ML/DL Model Building](Code/P7_Code.ipynb)

 I used a CountVectorizer to find the count of words in each statement.
 I then added a LogisticRegression algorithm.
-I get both of these methods into a pipeline for ease of use later.
+I fit both methods into a pipeline for ease of use later.
 ```python
 # Logistic Regression Pipeline
 pipe_lr = Pipeline(steps=[('cv',CountVectorizer()),('lr',LogisticRegression())])
 ```

 <a name="ModelPerf"></a>